-Other fee and commission income is recognised when the performance obligation is satisfied.
+Other fee and commission income is recognised when the performance obligation is satisfied, which is when it has been established that the customer has received the benefit of the product or service.

 The revenue recognition policies above are also applied to internal fee sharing arrangements between entities within the Macquarie Group.
 Management fees and other cost recoveries are recognised as and when the Consolidated Entity performs a service to other entities within the Macquarie Group as per the agreed cost or profit sharing arrangements.